 As a food, bee pollen does at least seem to be nutritious.
 It's a good source of vitamins, minerals, proteins, and carbohydrates.
 Note that bee pollen is not the same as other substances derived from bees -- which are sometimes used as supplements -- like bee venom, royal jelly, and honey.

 How much bee pollen should you take?

 Since bee pollen is an unproven treatment, there is no standard dose.
-Some people use 1/8 to 1/4 teaspoon of bee pollen granules daily.
-They gradually increase the dose up to 6 teaspoons.
 Ask your doctor for advice.

 Can you get bee pollen naturally from foods?

 There are no foods sources of bee pollen besides the pollen itself.